FAQs

 Our optical frames feature handmade acetate that is hand-polished after cutting the frame on a state-of-the-art CNC milling machine.
 Each frame is de-burred, smoothened, face-formed, polished, assembled, and adjusted by one of our artisans.

-Our frames are made with care with cutting-edge technology and attention to detail.
-Azimuth Eyewear is handmade of acetate, a human-made material derived from cellulose, most commonly wood pulp.
+Azimuth Eyewear is handmade acetate, a human-made material derived from cellulose, most commonly wood pulp.
 While it is partially derived from a renewable source, it does contain petroleum-based plasticizers.
 Azimuth consciously orders our frames in small batches to reduce waste from unsold backstock and prevent a carbon footprint from warehousing.

 Security